-You read that 69% of employees are more likely to stay with a company for at least three years after a great onboarding experience.
-And that it can take anywhere between 8 months and 2 years for a new employee to reach full productivity, depending on their orientation.
-So you’d really like to follow all of the best practices for creating an effective new hire orientation.
+You read that a great onboarding experience can improve employee retention by 82%.
+And that it can take anywhere between 5 and 8 months for a new employee to reach full productivity, depending on their orientation.
+Also, an impressive 62% of Gen Z employees believe that the onboarding they received successfully equipped them with resources and skills to do perform well in their new role.
+So you’d really like to follow all the best practices for creating an effective new hire orientation.

-If this sounds like you, then you’ve come to the right place.
-What will follow in this guide is everything you need to know about planning and streamlining your new hire orientation process.
-From this menu, you can jump to the section you need.
+You’ve come to the right place.
+These comprehensive new employee orientation guidelines include everything you need to know about planning and streamlining your new hire orientation process.
+From this menu, you can jump to the section that interests you the most.

 - What is new employee orientation?